 What the Research Suggests

-• Pain and Inflammation: In lab and animal studies, caryophyllene has reduced signs of inflammation and pain, likely through its interaction with CB2 receptors.
+**Pain and Inflammation:** In lab and animal studies, caryophyllene has reduced signs of inflammation and pain, likely through its interaction with CB2 receptors.
+Human clinical data is limited so far.

-• Important Note: Human studies are limited so far.
-The science is promising, but we don’t yet have strong clinical proof for specific medical uses or doses.
+Important caveat: Most evidence comes from lab or animal research so far.
+The science is promising, but we don't yet have strong clinical proof for specific medical uses or doses.

 Possible Adverse Effects